-Data Requests enable you to retrieve information from public API endpoints that do not require sensitive information like API keys.
+Data Requests allow you to retrieve information from public API endpoints that do not require sensitive credentials like API keys.
 For APIs that do require keys, see Advanced: API-key Gated Data.

-In this walkthrough, we'll use the SEDA Request Starter Kit, which includes all the necessary dependencies.
+In this walkthrough, we'll use the , which includes all necessary dependencies to build and test an Oracle Program.

 HTTP Fetch: GET